Team-Spoofemon/finding-joy/game/assets/story/scene3.md

 WOE
 a) He's cute!
 And free coffee!
+b) NO SHOT!
+I've got work to do!
+IF UNLOCK ROMANCE OPTION 4B
-b) Wait, wait, wait...
+    c) Wait, wait, wait...
 CLIENTS are on the table!
-c) NO SHOT!
-I've got work to do!

 JOY
 a) Ok, fine.
 What's the literal worst that can happen?
+b) Horny jail for me.
+Seems cruel, but necessary.
-b) You're insane, you know that?
+c) You're insane, you know that?
 But why not!
-c) Horny jail for me.
-Seems fair but unfair.

 ---a) path ---